-Members of the Saint Xavier University community are strongly encouraged to report all suspected illegal drug activity on or around the University's property to the Campus Police or the Chicago Police Department immediately.
+Members of the Saint Xavier University community are strongly encouraged to report all suspected illegal drug activity on or around the University's property to SXU Public Safety or the Chicago Police Department immediately.
 Suspected drug activity can also be reported anonymously to the Cook County State's Attorney's Narcotics Nuisance Abatement Hotline at 773-869-DOPE.